 Flower arranging classes are typically available through certificate, associate's and bachelor's degree programs in horticulture, floral design and interior design.
-Universities and community colleges' continuing education divisions typically have these programs available.
-There are usually no prerequisites needed, and demonstrations are part of the learning.
+There are usually no prerequisites, and demonstrations are part of the learning.
 The programs' supply list is often provided on or before the first day of class.

 Floral Design Course